 But how does this end up stabilizing the price at $1?
-First, the increased demand for UST by arbitrageurs increases UST's price.
-Terra burns the UST during the exchange to LUNA, reducing its supply and increasing UST's price.
+First, the increased purchasing of UST by arbitrageurs increases UST's price.
+Additionally, Terra burns the UST during the exchange to LUNA, reducing its supply and contributing to increasing UST's price.
 Once 1 UST reaches $1, the arbitrage opportunity closes.

 The same process works in reverse when the price of UST is above $1.
 Let’s see another example.